-In English, Nahargarh means the “abode of tigers” though I didn’t find out exactly how it got its name.
-I guess there used to be a lot of tigers roaming around in the mountains back then.
-Nowadays, in addtition to the fort itself the complex houses a couple of restaurants and to my surprise, a wax museum.
+Nowadays, in addition to the fort itself, the complex houses a couple of restaurants and to my surprise, a wax museum.
 Yes, I know, we didn’t really get it either.
-But wax museum aside, this is defintiely one of the most Instagrammable places in Jaipur!
+But wax museum aside, Nahargarh Fort is definitely one of the most Instagrammable places in Jaipur.

 How to get to Nahargarh Fort